-Wearing The Uniform For Air Force Retirees And Veterans
+Wearing the Uniform for Air Force Retirees and Veterans

 Air Force Uniform Regulations

-The Rules for Retirees
+Uniform Rules for Retirees

-Air Force retirees may wear any of the uniform as prescribed at date of retirement according to Air Force Instruction 36-2903.
-Retirees should wear the retirement lapel button on the left lapel.
-Retired Airmen receive the retired lapel button at retirement.
-If the retired Airmen was in command at the squadron, group or wing level can wear the command insignia pin on the left lapel, below the retired lapel button.
-Senior Enlisted retirees whose last assignment before retirement was a first sergeant and/or command chief may wear appropriate chevrons in all instances the uniform is worn
+Retired Airmen receive the retired lapel button at retirement and should wear it on the left lapel.
+If the retiree was in command at the squadron, group, or wing level, they can wear the command insignia pin on the left lapel, below the retired lapel button.
+Senior enlisted retirees whose last assignment before retirement was a first sergeant and/or command chief may wear appropriate chevrons in all instances the uniform is worn after retirement.

 The Rules for Veterans

 Air Force veterans who served during a declared or undeclared war and were discharged—either honorable or general—may wear the uniform.
 This includes service with an air component of the Army before the Air Force was established.
 These are the circumstances: